TheTaqiTahmid/homeserver/kubernetes/README.md

   -n docker-registry
 ```

-Next, deploy the docker registry with helm chart:
+Next, deploy the docker registry with helm chart.
+In the PVC, the following
+annotation is added to ensure that the PVC is not deleted when the helm
+chart is deleted.
+This is useful to retain the images in the registry even
+after the helm chart is deleted.

+`helm.sh/resource-policy: "keep"`

 ```bash
 source .env